UKCloud/documentation/articles/vmware/vmw-how-switch-web-console.md

 toc_sub2:
 toc_sub3:
 toc_sub4:
-toc_title: Switch to the vCloud Director web console
+toc_title: Switch to the Legacy UI
 toc_fullpath: How To/vmw-how-switch-web-console.md
 toc_mdlink: vmw-how-switch-web-console.md
 ---

-# How to switch to the vCloud Director web console from the tenant portal
+# How to switch to the vCloud Director Legacy UI

 ## Overview

-For some tasks, you cannot use the tenant portal that was introduced in vCloud Director 9.1.
-To perform these tasks, you must first switch to the web console.
+For some tasks, you cannot use the Tenant UI; to perform these tasks, you must first switch to the Legacy UI.

-Tasks that you cannot perform in the tenant portal include:
+Tasks that you cannot perform in the Tenant UI include:

-- Managing standard edges (for example, editing firewall and NAT rules)

-- Redeploying edges

 - Editing vApp network settings

-- Uploading ISO or OVF files from a URL

-- Copying and moving individual virtual machines (VMs)

 - Viewing virtual data centre (VDC) properties, such as metadata

-- Creating affinity and anti-affinity rules

-## Switching to the vCloud Director web console
+## Switching to the Legacy UI

 1. In the vCloud Director *Virtual Datacenters* dashboard, select the VDC you want to work with.